 To sum up; because of the nutrition lies that dietary cholesterol will kill us, food manufacturers started to market almost anything low in fat as healthy.

-These cereals are full of sugar and vegetable oil; they have no place being advertised as “heart healthy”.
+These cereals are full of sugar and vegetable oil and “heart healthy” advertisements have no place.